Volunteer Membership Benefits

 Check out an overview of the many benefits below to learn more.
 Please note that benefits vary by county and department so please ask for specific information when you speak with someone from the department you apply with.

 These courses are free of charge to active members of the department and offer an opportunity for progression through our operational roles and ranks.
-Classes are conveniently in the region you are volunteering, with schedules to meet just about anyone’s needs — including nights and weekends.
+Classes are conveniently class are scheduled regional to meet just about anyone’s needs — including nights and weekends.

-When you walk in the door of a volunteer firehouse in Maryland, you’ll be home.
+When you walk in the door of the firehouse, you’ll be home.
 You are not just a volunteer with a great organization with an important mission serving the community.
 You’ll find a second family waiting for you.
 Give back to your community in the process — neighbors helping neighbors.

-You may be a volunteer but that doesn’t mean there are not financial incentives.
-Maryland residents receive up to $4,500 tax credit (2017 tax year) after three years of active service with a volunteer fire/EMS department in Maryland.
+You may be a volunteer but that doesn’t mean there are no financial incentives.
+Qualifying company members receive a variety of state tax incentives, including up to a $5,000 tax credit after three years of active service with a volunteer fire/EMS department in Maryland.

-The LOSAP is a county or municipal funded program which provides a monthly or regular cash award (varies by location) after serving a specific number of years with a volunteer fire, rescue or EMS department in Maryland.
+The LOSAP is a county program that provides a monthly cash award after 25 years with a volunteer fire, rescue or EMS department in Baltimore County.